 Using Real Estate to Make a Deferred Gift

-Some donors are interested in donating real estate, but they also have a need for income and/or use of their homes during their lifetimes.
-Under the right set of circumstances, the options described below can provide a significant gift to the university as well as financial security for the donor.
+Often times, donors desire to gift their real estate, but have a need for income, use of their properties during their lifetimes, or other personal financial objectives.
+Under the right set of circumstances, the options described below can provide a significant gift to the university as well as satisfy the financial goals of the donor.